A Lawyer’s Guide to Business Entity Formation in Minnesota and Wisconsin

-So you have made the decision to start your business and begin down the exciting path of entrepreneurship.
+So you have made the decision to start a business in Minnesota or western Wisconsin and now you begin down the exciting path of entrepreneurship.
 You’ve determined your product or services, researched the market and developed your plan.
-Now, before you can take the next steps toward making your dream a reality you must determine how you will form your business entity.
+Now, before you can take the next steps toward making your dream a reality, you must determine how you will form your business entity.

 The determination of how to organize an entity is one of the most important decisions a business owner will make as they begin their endeavor.
 The chosen entity is the vehicle in which all operations occur that carry the business forward.
 The entity formalizes business operations and gives off the professional appearance while also providing the owner with certain tax advantages and liability protections.
 Just like choosing from the car lot, there are several options and models to choose from.